-- 1. There is no unique time use data set that covers most of the period from 1986-2006, and ATUS is only available for 2003-2007; - 2.
-Contrary to CEX, the ATUS has information on individuals' state of residence, and I exploit this regional variation in the model of imputation; - 3.
-Activities in CNLSY refer to different periods of time, they cover daily, weekly or monthly activities (see for example, Table A4 for description of parenting variables in CNLSY), whereas ATUS refers to activities starting at 4am the previous day and ending at 4am on the interview day; - 4.
+- There is no unique time use data set that covers most of the period from 1986-2006, and ATUS is only available for 2003-2007; - 2.
+Activities in CNLSY refer to different periods of time, they cover daily, weekly or monthly activities (see for example, Table A4 for description of parenting variables in CNLSY), whereas ATUS refers to activities starting at 4am the previous day and ending at 4am on the interview day; - 3.
 ATUS sample is not uniformly distributed across the days of the week.
 About 25 percent of the sample is assigned to report on each of the 2 weekend days and 10 percent of the sample is assigned to each of the 5 weekdays.
-To overcome this, all estimations in ATUS are weighted by provided weights. - 5.
-Children can spend their activities with mother, father or both; in the NLSY some activities are developed specifically with mothers (e.g., time mother spend reading to her child), but others can take place with mother and father present (e.g., visits to relatives or friends).
+To overcome this, all estimations in ATUS are weighted by provided weights7. - 4.
+Children can spend their activities with mother, father or both; in the NLSY some activities are developed specifically with mothers (e.g., time mother spend reading to her child), but others can take place with mother and father present8 (e.g., visits to relatives or friends).
 Table A9 presents the person who might be with child for each activity in CNLSY to be matched with ATUS.
-This structure is accounted for when constructing the ATUS' variables; - 6.
-Parents spend a small proportion of daily time in primary child care activities.
-Table A14 documents that most of the time mothers spend with children is simultaneously spent doing some other activity: as expected mother spend most of time involved in education of their children when they are 6-9 (around 1.6 hours per week) and most of time mothers spend eating they do it with children around.
+This structure is accounted for when constructing the ATUS' variables; - 5.
+Parents spend a small proportion of daily time in primary child care activities9.
+Table A13 documents that most of the time mothers spend with children is simultaneously spent doing some other activity: as expected mother spend most of time involved in education of their children when they are 6-9 (around 1.6 hours per week) and most of time mothers spend eating they do it with children around.